In search of a global solution to a global problem

 That's why scientists have joined forces to develop concepts for making particle research more sustainable.
 The ideas range from waste heat utilisation and sustainable canteen equipment to sustainability in the data.
 A sustainability workshop was recently held at CERN (and online) with over 250 registered participants.
 It was the second of its kind.
 Valerie Domcke, co-organiser of the first Sustainable-HEP workshop, participated in both.

-The CERN theorist is a member of a sustainability working group of the European Organisation of Academies of Sciences and Humanities "allea" , which published a in spring.
+The CERN theorist is a member of a sustainability working group of the European Organisation of Academies of Sciences and Humanities "allea" , which published a report in spring.
 It is mainly about academia and how universities and research centres can not only gather knowledge about climate change and research possible solutions, but also throw the lever themselves and change habits.

 "There are many problems that affect all scientific disciplines, as well as some very subject-specific problems.
 There are also big regional differences.
 It's the same with the possible solutions," summarises Valerie Domcke.
 One example are business trips, for example to conferences.
 The pandemic years have shown that online conferences are doable; establishing this and making digital conferences just as valuable as traditional ones is one of the starting points.